Prepare Impact object. This will call I.configure() automatically.

 conda search lume-impact --channel conda-forge

-Visit https://github.com/impact-lbl/IMPACT-T for these and further instructions, including those to build from source.
+Visit https://github.com/impact-lbl/IMPACT-T or https://github.com/impact-lbl/IMPACT-Z for these and further instructions, including those to build from source.